 Embargo

-The NIHR encourages its authors to pursue publication of their work in other peer-reviewed journals that are compliant with the NIHR policy on Open Access and expects that any journal articles are published well in advance of the Journals Library report.
+The NIHR encourages its authors to pursue publication of their work in other peer-reviewed journals that are compliant with the NIHR policy on Open Access and expects that any journal articles are published well in advance of the Journals Library article.

 The NIHR values efficient and timely dissemination of its funded research so that it can have the maximum benefit.
 As signatory to the WHO joint statement on public disclosure of results from clinical trials, all NIHR-funded research should be published in a peer-reviewed journal within 24 months of primary study completion.

 We encourage submission to the most appropriate journal for your research, in order that your research can have the most impact.
 However, we appreciate that well-regarded journals can have high rejection rates.
-Therefore, we can accommodate up to two journal submissions of your main results article once your report has been finalised and is therefore being held for publication.
+Therefore, we can accommodate up to two journal submissions of your main results article once your manuscript has been finalised and is therefore being held for publication.

-Please note, your Journals Library report will publish after you have attempted two submissions of papers, or two years from completion of the primary study (irrespective of any pending submissions elsewhere), whichever comes first.
+Please note, your Journals Library manuscript will publish after you have attempted two submissions of papers, or two years from completion of the primary study (irrespective of any pending submissions elsewhere), whichever comes first.
 After two submissions have been rejected, approval will be required from the Journal Editor-in-Chief to continue to hold.

 We expect the Chief Investigator to take responsibility for adhering to this policy and ensuring that all information provided is accurate and timely.